anshikagoel68/ETH_Intermediate3/README.md

 (a) totalSupply: Dynamically tracks the total supply of tokens issued (increases with minting and decreases with burning).
 (b) balances: Mapping of addresses to their respective token balance.
 (c) allowed: Nested mapping to track allowances granted for transferring tokens on behalf of others.
+(d) Events: Emits events for Transfer and Approval actions.

 **Features:-**
 1) Constructor